danog/MadelineProtoDocs/docs/docs/UPDATES.md

 <!-- cut_here_end examples/plugins/Danogentili/PingPlugin.php -->

-You can read and write to those properties from the outside using setter methods, for example:
+You can read and write to those properties from the outside using getter and setter methods, for example:

 ```
 if (!file_exists('madeline.php')) {